 It's often reported that more than half of small businesses fail during their first year in operation.
-However, Small Business Administration (SBA) data on business failure shows that only 30% of new businesses fail during the first two years of operation.
+However, Small Business Administration (SBA) data on business failure shows that only 20% of new businesses fail during their first year in operation, with this number increasing to 30% during the second year of operation.

 These labor statistics reflect all businesses in the private sector.
 Looking at the numbers industry by industry gives more information.